Codesai/curso-tdd-java/katas-java/tire-pressure-variation/README.md

 ## Goal
 Be able to test `Alarm`'s `check` function without changing the method signature.

-1. Test the code with doubles created by you.
+1. Test the code using test doubles created by you.

-2. Test the code with doubles from a library.
+2. Test the code using test doubles created with a library.

 ## Tools
 [Mockito](http://mockito.org/)